IDScanNet/DIVE-SDK-iOS/README.md

 - **type**: `String`
   - The type of document (e.g., `DL`, `Passport`, `PassportCard`, `GreenCard`, `InternationalId`).

+- **tooltipText**: `String`
+  - This field can be used to provide custom help text for the document type.
+If set, an info button appears next to the document in the document type list; tapping it shows an alert with this text.

 - **steps**: `Array<Dictionary>`
   - An array of steps required to capture the document.
 Each step is a dictionary with the following fields: